 Over 740,000 acres of rainforest along the west side of Lake Mai Ndombe in western DRC was zoned for commercial timber extraction that is highly valued by logging companies.
 The forest is home to chimpanzees, bonobos and forest elephants, and includes some of the most important wetlands in the world.
 It is also home to over 180,000 people.
 These logging companies largely ignored the rights and health of the community and the wildlife, resulting in severe environmental damage.
 It brought little or no economic benefit to the local people and drove already threatened wildlife populations down.
 In 2008, following a governmental revision of the DRC National Forest Code, 91 of 156 logging contracts were suspended in an effort to address corruption in the sector.

-In partnership with Era Ecosystems Services, Wildlife Works implemented the REDD+ conservation strategy of using carbon revenues to protect the area from deforestation and establish sustainable development for the local community.
+In partnership with Era Ecosystems Services, Wildlife Works implemented the REDD+ conservation strategy of using carbon revenues to prevent the logging contracts to be reinstated and establish sustainable development for the local community.

 Since the project launch in 2011, logging has halted and with the aid of reforestation programs, the deforested areas have had a chance to regenerate, bringing back biodiversity and the ability for wildlife to thrive.
 We have introduced agroforestry nurseries and sustainable farming crops and techniques to relieve deforestation pressure on the local community.
 We have built 6 schools towards the goal of 28 schools that will benefited over 8,000 students.
 We established a mobile medical clinic that treated thousands of patients who previously had little or no access to health care.

 As with all of our conservation projects, our goals fall under three main categories.